 - Place corned beef on a cutting board and slice across the grain.
 Serve with vegetables.

-- In keeping with our St. Paddy's Day theme, how about putting out a plate of Irish Soda Bread with your corned beef?!
+- BONUS!
+In keeping with our St. Patrick's Day theme, how about putting out a plate of Irish Soda Bread with your corned beef?!